 This is a simple ‘cheat sheet’ to help you remember key takeaways from the course: “Understanding DISC Personalities.”
-Download the cheat sheet here, and be sure to check out our full DISC course for free!
+Download the cheat sheet here and be sure to check out our DISC course preview!

 What is the DISC Personality test?

 The DISC personality test is a self-administered, self-scoring personality assessment of how a person responds in predictable ways to time, tasks, and other situations at home and at work.

 Technically, the DISC test is not a ‘test’ because you won’t pass or fail when writing it.
 There are no right or wrong answers, and there is no bad or good score.
 Everyone is a mix of all four personality dimensions, and each mix is equally valuable.

 While the DISC test provides insight into a person’s interaction with their environment, there are things that it does not measure.
 Some of these include a person’s:

 What are the origins of the DISC test?